 Dying Easter eggs is a tradition that has stood the test of time, but what if you don’t want to boil eggs and make a mess with dye or paint, but still want colorful eggs to fill baskets and decorate your house for Easter.
 I have a quick solution.

-The house will be filled this Easter with family and the newest addition to our family, baby Zoe.
+The house will be filled this Easter with family.
 I want to make the house festive and am trying to come up with ideas on how to decorate without too much effort.

 I have chalk painted plastic Easter eggs, and have even used them to trim a tablecloth.
 I recently brought out the plastic eggs from the attic to add a few colorful Easter touches to the house.
 I wanted to decorate the plastic eggs in a different way but wanted to do it quickly.
 Since they are plastic eggs, dying them wasn’t an option.
 I had to come up with another idea.